tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 * **view** -- If B has view permission on account A, B can see all of A's data and metadata but does not have the ability to change it.
 * **upload** -- If B has upload permission, B can add new data to A's account.
 This implies that B can also read enough information to determine the date and time of A's last upload.
-* **note** -- If B has note permission, B can read the notes records in A's account and can create new notes in that account, as well as edit the notes that B has created.
+* **note** -- If B has note permission, B can read the notes records in A's account and can create new notes and comments in that account, as well as edit the notes that B has created.
 * **edit** -- If B has edit permission, B is allowed to change A's data and metadata, but does not have the ability to delete it.
 * **admin** -- If B has admin permission, B can delete the account, change metadata, and change all permissions.
+It also includes the ability to send and accept invitations.
 * **root** -- Root can do anything; account A always has root on itself.
 No one except A can have root on account A. (Root doesn't actually exist as a permission bit in the database -- it's just returned from the API as if it does).

 ### Example